-All In The Details: Fifth-Year Student Finishes Second In Preservation Competition
+All in the Details: Fifth-Year Student Finishes Second in Preservation Competition

 Not specifically out of the ordinary, a flyer on the wall of S. R. Crown Hall caught the eye of Thomas Lozanovski (B.ARCH.
 5th Year).
 The piece of paper highlighted the results of a competition hosted by the National Park Service鈥檚 Heritage Documentation Programs, which was enough to push Lozanovski to learn more.